mikeotizels/Mikeotizels/LISENSE.md

 Where not otherwise indicated, all Mikeotizels Developer projects content are authored by Michael Otieno and consists of Mikeotizels-owned intellectual property.
-In some specific instances, Mikeotizels will incorporate libraries and work done by other developers with their express permission.
+In some specific instances, Mikeotizels will incorporate libraries, frameworks, and work done by other developers with their express permission.

 Trademarks